janniklaskeck/livestreamer_twitch_gui/README.md

 Many parts of this are poorly written and probably not commented.
 I originally got the contents of Twitch_API.java from some forum i can't remember, but i had to rewrite it, after justin.tv was closed.

+If you find any errors or have (reasonable) suggestions, please let me know